 - Licensed Psychologist

 - Fellow, Association for Applied sport Psychology and American Psychological

 Association, Divison 47

-Dr. Watson’s research includes quantitative, qualitative, and mixed-method studies in the areas of professional development in sport psychology, motivation, stress and anxiety, youth sport, and anger/violence in sport.
-Jack’s primary line of research is in the area of ethics in sport psychology.
+His research includes quantitative, qualitative, and mixed-method studies in the areas of professional development in sport psychology, motivation, stress and anxiety, youth sport, and anger/violence in sport.
+His primary line of research is in the area of ethics in sport psychology.
 This research is generally focused on the ethical issues that are specific to the practice of sport psychology within the confines of an athletic department.
 However, other research foci within the realm of professional development in sport psychology include applied supervision and mentoring.
-In his free time, Dr. Watson enjoys to play golf, and coach baseball and basketball.
+In his free time, Watson enjoys to play golf, and coach baseball and basketball.